zacksimpson/verses-tool/README.md

 * Look up the verse for any past date
 * Add free-text notes to any verse, and edit them anytime
 * All your notes in one place, most recent first
-* Memorize mode: hide a few random words at a time, with forward/back to gradually hide / reveal more
+* Memorize mode: hide a few random words at a time, with forward/back buttons to gradually hide/reveal the text

 ---